Every Person has a Story - What's Yours?

 One of my closest friends and mentor is a great story teller.
 It doesn’t matter how many times he’s tell a story, I’m engrossed every single time.
 When he talks about the interesting things that he has done with his life and all the famous people that he’s played with, I’m both mesmerized and a little intimidated.
-We work together a lot and I worried that my story and how I tell it won’t be as interesting.
+We work together a lot and I often worried that my story and how I tell it wouldn't be as interesting.

 Sharing our stories on stage and in writing help to keep us connected.
 We realize that we’re not alone in our struggles and that we can help inspire with our successes.

 I decided that I wanted to be a jazz musician around age 24.
 That’s really “late.”
 Up until that point I had intended to bring the saxophone (specifically the tenor saxophone) into the classical orchestra world.
 But by age 24, I had walked away from a full ride academic scholarship to the University half way through finishing a music performance degree, moved cities, became estranged from my parents (which lasted about a decade), and found myself playing in a big band at a community college while working as a file clerk at a law firm.

 I had always played in jazz band as a kid, but was often too scared to really put myself out there, fearing that I’d make a fool of myself improvising, and everyone would find out that I was a fraud who’d been faking it this whole time.
 But I also loved the music and loved making things up and that kept me going.

 After a year in a half, I decided I wanted to go back to school and finish my degree.
 That experience is for another post, but the next three years were full of ups and downs.
 I met my mentor, who changed my life and continues to influence it today.
 I fell in love.
 I got my heart broken, a couple of times.
 I took up the flute and ended up getting my degree using that instrument instead of saxophone.

 I learned a lot.